zoeskan/MCB185/unit0-setup.md

 In addition to these simple characters, text files also contain a few special characters.
 The tab key inserts an invisible character that "snaps" to various positions, usually multiples of 4 or 8.
-The "return" key inserts a linefeed character, which signal a new line.
-On Windows, the return key inserts two characters, the carriage return then linefeed.
+The "return" key inserts a linefeed character, which signals the start of a new line.
+On Windows, the return key inserts two characters, the carriage return followed by linefeed.

 | Dec | Hex | Meaning
 |:---:|:---:|:---------